Medicinal Plant Lexicon

 Quality of the drug

-The quality of calendula flowers (Calendula flos) is specified in the European Pharmacopoeia (Ph.
+The quality of calendula flowers (Calendulae flos) is specified in the European Pharmacopoeia (Ph.
 Eur.).
-The quality of the following drug preparations are specified in the German pharmaceutical Codex (DAC):
+The quality of the following drug preparations is specified in the German Pharmaceutical Codex (DAC):

 Medical applications